 Turkey’s efforts to establish an energy exchange market where oil and gas will be traded and priced, will further strengthen its position as a regional energy trade hub.

-In this context, Energy Exchange Istanbul (EXIST) was established on March 2015.
-Currently EXIST has been administrating electricity exchange market and its operations are expected to expand beyond electricity and include natural gas, oil and derivatives in the forthcoming period.
+In this context, Energy Exchange Istanbul (EXIST) was established in order to lead development of energy market through managing it in an effective, transparent and reliable manner on 18 March 2015.
+EXIST is currently administrating electricity exchange market.
+Its operations are expected to expand beyond electricity to include natural gas, oil and derivatives in the forthcoming period.

 In addition to establishing an Energy Exchange, efforts for increasing the national gas storage capacity are also underway.